JasperBraun/SDRAP/README.md

    3. Add `H` to `Hsp''`.
 3. `NoIdx <- Hsp'' \ (Add union Frag)`

+---

 ## Output

-When SDRAP runs on a dataset, the pipeline creates a subdirectory to the annotations directory and fills it with sequence files, annotations files and a few additional data files.
-The name of the subdirectory will be identical to the name of the MySQL database created by the pipeline (see Required Parameters, for how to specify the name of the database).
-In the following, we list and briefly describe all files which SDRAP outputs.
+When SDRAP runs on a dataset, the pipeline creates a subdirectory to its `annotations` directory and fills it with sequence files, annotations files and a few additional data files.
+The name of the subdirectory will be identical to the name of the MySQL database created by the pipeline (see the corresponding [required parameters](#mysql-database)).
+In this section, all files which SDRAP outputs into this subdirectory is briefly described. `<database_name>` refers to the name of the MySQL database (same as name of subdirectory).

-###### Sequence Files
+### Sequence Files

+#### `<database_name>_all_nucleotide.fasta`

-**\<database-name\>_all_nucleotide.fasta** - Contains the nucleotide sequences of all precursor and all product sequences.
-Sequences are identified either by their primary identifier (see Required Parameters), or by a numeric identifier assigned by SDRAP, if the *Use SDRAP Aliases* checkbox is checked (see Optional Parameters).
+Contains the nucleotide sequences of all precursor and all product sequences.
+Sequences are identified either by their primary identifier (see [Required parameters](#genome-assemblies)), or by a numeric identifier assigned by SDRAP, if the *Use SDRAP aliases* checkbox is checked (see [Optional parameters](#output-parameters)).
 Telomeres, if any, are masked as lower-case letters in the product sequences.

+#### `<database_name>_prec_nucleotide.fasta`

-**\<database-name\>_prec_nucleotide.fasta** - Contains the nucleotide sequences of all precursor sequences.
-Sequences are identified either by their primary identifier (see Required Parameters), or by a numeric identifier assigned by SDRAP, if the *Use SDRAP Aliases* checkbox is checked (see Optional Parameters).
+Contains the nucleotide sequences of all precursor sequences.
+Sequences are identified either by their primary identifier (see [Required parameters](#genome-assemblies)), or by a numeric identifier assigned by SDRAP, if the *Use SDRAP aliases* checkbox is checked (see [Optional parameters](#output-parameters)).

+#### `<database_name>_prod_nucleotide.fasta`

-**\<database-name\>_prod_nucleotide.fasta** - Contains the nucleotide sequences of all product sequences.
-Sequences are identified either by their primary identifier (see Required Parameters), or by a numeric identifier assigned by SDRAP, if the *Use SDRAP Aliases* checkbox is checked (see Optional Parameters).
+Contains the nucleotide sequences of all product sequences.
+Sequences are identified either by their primary identifier (see [Required parameters](#genome-assemblies)), or by a numeric identifier assigned by SDRAP, if the *Use SDRAP aliases* checkbox is checked (see [Optional parameters](#output-parameters)).
 Telomeres, if any, are masked as lower-case letters.

-###### Annotation Files
+### Annotation Files

-Note that all annotation files include annotations of high-scoring pairs, matches, fragments, eliminated sequences, pointers and gaps between a precursor and product sequence only when the region of the product sequence between the telomeres, if any, is covered by preliminary matches by at least a certain amount, as specified in the input parameters (see Optional parameters).
+Note that all annotation files include annotations of high-scoring pairs, matches, fragments, eliminated sequences, pointers and gaps between a precursor and product sequence only when the region of the product sequence between the telomeres, if any, is covered by preliminary matches by at least a certain amount, as specified in the input parameters (see [Optional parameters](#output-parameters)).
 All annotation files follow the BED file format.

+#### `<database_name>_prec_hsp.bed`

-**\<database-name\>_prec_hsp.bed** - Contains the annotations of the precursor intervals of the high-scoring pairs on precursor sequences.
+Contains the annotations of the precursor intervals of the BLAST high-scoring pairs on precursor sequences.

+#### `<database_name>_prec_segments.bed`

-**\<database-name\>_prec_segments.bed** - Contains the annotations of the precursor intervals of the matches on precursor sequences.
+Contains the annotations of the precursor intervals of the matches on precursor sequences.

+#### `<database_name>_prec_pointers.bed`

-**\<database-name\>_prec_pointers.bed** - Contains the annotations of the portions of the precursor intervals of preliminary matches which are considered pointers.
+Contains the annotations of the portions of the precursor intervals of preliminary matches which are considered pointers.

+#### `<database_name>_prec_fragments.bed`

-**\<database-name\>_prec_fragments.bed** - Contains the annotations of the precursor intervals of the fragments on precursor sequences.
+Contains the annotations of the precursor intervals of the fragments on precursor sequences.

+#### `<database_name>_prec_eliminated_sequences.bed`

-**\<database-name\>_prec_eliminated_sequences.bed** - Contains the annotations of the intervals complementary to the precursor intervals of matches in precursor sequences.
+Contains the annotations of the intervals complementary to the precursor intervals of matches in precursor sequences.

+#### `<database_name>_prod_hsp.bed`

-**\<database-name\>_prod_hsp.bed** - Contains the annotations of the product intervals of the high-scoring pairs on product sequences.
+Contains the annotations of the product intervals of the BLAST high-scoring pairs on product sequences.

+#### `<database_name>_prod_segments.bed`

-**\<database-name\>_prod_segments.bed** - Contains the annotations of the product intervals of the matches on product sequences.
+Contains the annotations of the product intervals of the matches on product sequences.

+#### `<database_name>_prod_pointers.bed`

-**\<database-name\>_prod_pointers.bed** - Contains the annotations of the portions of the product intervals of preliminary matches which are considered pointers.
+Contains the annotations of the portions of the product intervals of preliminary matches which are considered pointers.

+#### `<database_name>_gaps.bed`

-**\<database-name\>_gaps.bed** - Contains the annotations of the regions in the product sequences which are considered gaps.
+Contains the annotations of the regions in the product sequences which are considered gaps.

-###### Data Files
+### Data Files

+#### `<database_name>_aliases.tsv`

-**\<database-name\>_aliases.tsv** - A tab-delimited file containing the numeric identifier assigned to each sequence in the first column and the corresponding primary identifier specified in the input genome files in the second column.
+A tab-delimited file containing the numeric identifier assigned to each sequence in the first column and the corresponding primary identifier specified in the input genome files in the second column.

+#### `<database_name>_parameters.tsv`

-**\<database-name\>_parameters.tsv** - A tab-delimited file containing a descriptor of each parameter (except for the MySQL passwor used) in the first column and the value of the parameter used during pipeline execution in the second column.
+A tab-delimited file containing a descriptor of each parameter (except for the MySQL password used) in the first column and the value of the parameter used during pipeline execution in the second column.

+#### `<database_name>_properties.tsv`

-**\<database-name\>_properties.tsv** - A tab-delimited file with header containing pairs of precursor and product sequences and the properties identified for their arrangement, as described in the header.
+A tab-delimited file with header containing pairs of precursor and product sequences and the properties identified for their arrangement, as described in the header.
 (1 = true, 0 = false)

+#### `<database_name>_summary.tsv`

-**\<database-name\>_summary.tsv** - A tab-delimited file with descriptions of numbers associated with the pipeline execution in the first column and the corresponding values in the second column.
+A tab-delimited file with descriptions of numbers associated with the pipeline execution in the first column and the corresponding values in the second column.